 Every year, jurors award millions of dollars to victims in product liability lawsuits.
 The amount of compensation varies depending on the degree of damages incurred, along with the liability of manufacturers or distributors in their failure to properly design, produce, test and label their products before placing them on the market.

 Our veteran personal injury attorneys offer free case reviews to determine if your injuries warrant legal action against the product manufacturer, designer or retail distributor.

 Common Product Liability Claims

 In some situations, product defects are a result of manufacturing errors, such as packaging defects that allow mold spores to grow in food, or an auto ignition switch that intermittently fails due to poor workmanship or careless assembly.

 Other claims arise from a manufacturer’s failure to warn of possible risks or hazards when the item is used for its intended purpose.

-Lastly, an inherent design defect poses risk of injury no matter how well the product is made, as the problem lies within the blueprint of the item itself.
+Lastly, an inherent design defect poses a risk of injury no matter how well the product is made, as the problem lies in the blueprint of the item itself.

 Examples of product liability claims handled by our firm include:

 - Defective automobile parts or design, such as malfunctioning seat belts or airbags

 - Dangerous or recalled pharmaceuticals